Materials received from Margot Benary-Isbert between 1966 and 1972.

-Margot Benary-Isbert was born on December 2, 1889 in Saarbruecken, Germany.
-She spent her childhood in Frankfurt am Main.
+Margot Benary-Isbert was born on December 2, 1889 in Saarbruecken, Germany, and lost her mother when she was only seven.
+She and her siblings were sent away after their father remarried, and she spent her childhood in Frankfurt am Main.
 As a school girl, she was fond of telling stories.
 A teacher encouraged her to write the stories down on paper, suggesting that they would become fiction instead of sounding like lies.
 She took this advice and published her first story when she was nineteen years old.
 She attended College St. Carolus and the University of Frankfurt for a short time but became interested in anthropology and began working at the Museum of Ethnology in Frankfurt (1910-1917).
 It was there she met Wilheim Benary, a psychologist, whom she married in 1917.
 They settled in Erfurt, living in an old family farm house in the country.
 While her husband attended to the family business, she raised Great Danes.
 When World War II interrupted the tranquility of their lives, efforts turned to the needs of survival, and Benary-Isbert began to raise farm animals in order to feed her family.

 When the Russians occupied Germany after the war, the Benarys fled, taking refuge on a friend's farm and later sharing an apartment with two other families in a little town near the University of Goettingen.
 In this apartment, Benary-Isbert wrote Die Archie Noah (The Ark) in 1948.
 This setting and her experiences there inspired many of her books about post-war Germany, a favorite theme.
 These books are a testament to the strength and will of people, especially children, to rise above almost impossible odds to build new lives for themselves.
 She is known for her depictions of humane, realistic characters with a touch of courage and sympathy.

-In 1952 the Benarys moved to the United States, settling first in Chicago and then in Santa Barbara.
-Becoming an American citizen in 1957, Benary-Isbert continued to live and write in this country until her death in 1979.
+In 1952 the Benarys moved to the United States, settling first in Chicago to be near their daughter, and then in Santa Barbara, California.
+Benary-Isbert became an American citizen in 1957, and continued to write for the next twenty years.
 She wrote more than fifteen books, mostly for young adolescents; however, she also wrote books, short stories, and articles for adults.
 Drawing heavily from her experiences in World War II Germany, she created backdrops to show the triumph of human courage over adversity.

 The collection contains eight series arranged in the following order: biographical and autobiographical material, correspondence, souvenir books, reviews, speeches and newspaper clippings of appearances, material relating to nine books, short stories, and miscellaneous prose.
 The biographical and autobiographical material includes a photograph, four articles by Benary-Isbert, and other material about her.
 The correspondence includes eight letters from Benary-Isbert to the deGrummond Collection (1966-1969), fan letters from adults and correspondence pertaining to her published books(1952-1967), and over fifty fan letters from children (1953-1967 and undated).
 Also included in the collection are souvenir books from two schools and reviews (1953-1961 and undated) in both English and German.
 The reviews and the correspondence are both arranged in chronological order.